Learning from home

 Please get in touch to discuss how we can meet your needs.

-The cost is £140 for 30 pupils plus travel costs.
+The cost is £140 (including VAT) for 30 pupils plus travel costs.
 For larger groups please contact us.

 Native Americans – their landscapes and lifestyles